What Does a Mortgage Loan Officer Do?

 Mortgage loan officers at covered financial institutions (those that are highly regulated) are not required to be licensed; they only need to be registered.

-Mortgage Broker vs Direct Lender
+Mortgage Broker vs. Direct Lender

-If you’re thinking about mortgage shopping, you’ll want to understand the difference between a mortgage broker vs. direct lender.
+If you’re thinking about mortgage shopping, you’ll want to understand the difference between a mortgage broker vs. a direct lender.

 A loan officer typically works for a specific bank or lender and can thus only offer you loan options from that institution.
 At bigger banks, you may only be able to access their loan options through their own mortgage loan officers.
 Working directly with a loan officer may yield discounts on closing costs or access to better rates.